Paramount settles Trump’s ‘60 Minutes’ lawsuit with $16 million payout and no apology

 Nevertheless, the lawsuit posed a serious problem for Paramount, especially its controlling shareholder, Shari Redstone, who stands to make hundreds of millions of dollars through the Skydance deal.

-So once Trump took office for a second term, Paramount executives sought to make the lawsuit disappear by pursuing a settlement.
-Critics of the effort, inside and outside CBS, used words like payoff and bribe to describe the proposed settlement.
+So once Trump took office for a second term, Paramount executives sought to make the lawsuit disappear.
+Critics of the settlement effort, inside and outside CBS, used words like payoff and bribe to describe the proposed settlement.

 At “60 Minutes,” “everyone thinks this lawsuit is an act of extortion, everyone,” a network correspondent told CNN earlier this year.

 Several Democratic lawmakers even raised concerns that a settlement might run afoul of anti-bribery laws.
-The media company seems to be sidestepping those concerns by paying the same amount as Disney.
+The media company may be guarding against those warnings by paying the same amount as Disney.

+Paramount co-CEO George Cheeks, speaking at an annual shareholder meeting on Wednesday, observed that companies settle litigation all the time for all sorts of reasons.

+“Companies often settle litigation to avoid the high and somewhat unpredictable cost of legal defense, the risk of an adverse judgment that could result in significant financial, as well as reputational damage, and the disruption to business operations that prolonged legal battles can cause.
+Settlement offers a negotiated resolution that allows companies to focus on their core objectives rather than being mired in uncertainty and distraction.”

 Trump’s multiple media lawsuits